BruceWayne4/Semsearch/README.md

 # Semsearch
 required input: 1).txt file/ google drive link for .txt file: document from which query is going to be searched.
-                2)query to be search from document
+                2)query to be search from list of documents
 output: top 10 (or n) most related search results....cosine similarity.\

 -----install and import openai and pinecone libraries.----